 Nova Ren Suma is the author of the #1 New York Times bestselling YA novel The Walls Around Us, now available from Algonquin.
 The Walls Around Us was a finalist for an Edgar Award and named the #1 Indie Next Pick on the Spring 2015 kids’ list as well as a Best Book of 2015 by The Boston Globe, NPR, School Library Journal, the Chicago Public Library, The Horn Book, and Book Riot.

 Nova wrote the YA novels Imaginary Girls (Dutton, 2011) and 17 & Gone (Dutton, 2013), both named 2014 Outstanding Books for the College Bound by YALSA.
 Her first book, the middle-grade novel Dani Noir (S&S/Aladdin, 2009), was reissued in paperback as Fade Out (Simon Pulse, 2012) and was named a Top 10 Editors’ Pick for 2009 by Amazon.
 Her short story “The Birds of Azalea Street” appears in the YA horror anthology Slasher Girls & Monster Boys (Dial, 2015) and was reprinted in Year’s Best YA Speculative Fiction 2015 (Kaleidoscope, 2016).
-Her essay “Reading Worthy Women” appears in Here We Are: Feminism for the Real World (Algonquin, 2017), and she has a short story forthcoming in Toil & Trouble (Harlequin Teen, forthcoming 2018).
-She is now at work on a new novel coming from Algonquin in 2018.
+Her essay “Reading Worthy Women” appears in Here We Are: Feminism for the Real World (Algonquin, 2017), and she has a short story forthcoming in Toil & Trouble (Harlequin Teen, coming August 2018).

 Nova has an MFA in fiction from Columbia University and a BA in writing & photography from Antioch College.
 She was a fellow in fiction with the New York Foundation for the Arts, a MacDowell Fellow, a Yaddo Fellow, and has been awarded residencies at the Djerassi Resident Artists Program, where she was awarded the Erik A. Takulan Memorial Endowed Fellowship, and the Millay Colony.
 She was selected to attend the 2012 Launch Pad Workshop, a NASA-funded astronomy workshop for writers, and was awarded an NEA fellowship for a residency at the Hambidge Center for Arts & Sciences.